-Shravan Purnima is the full Moon day of Shravan maas, an auspicious day in the Hindu calendar.
-In 2019, it will be enthusiastically venerated on Thursday, 15 August.
+Shravan Purnima is the full moon day of Shravan Maas, an auspicious day in the Hindu calendar.
+In 2020, it will be enthusiastically venerated on Thursday, 03 August.
 The famous Raksha Bandhan festival celebrated on this day; so it is also famous as Rakhi Purnima.
 Apart from rakhi celebration, there are many spiritual activities and rituals performed on Shravan Purnima.
 As it is the last day of holiest month of Shravan and some other regional festivals associated with it.

 Significance of Shravan Purnima

 Shravana Purnima is regarded as a highly auspicious day in Hindu culture.
 The various rituals which are performed on this day possess immense significance.
 The rituals of ‘Upnayan’ and ‘Yagyopaveet’ are observed on this day.
 Brahmins also observe the ‘Shudhikaran’ ritual on this Purnima as it is considered as one of the most sacred days for performing religious rituals.
 The devotees perform special worship of Lord Shiva on this holy day.
 There are various reasons which make this day so important among Hindus.

 Raksha Bandhan is the most popular festival celebrated on Shravan Purnima.
 But there are several other significant aspects which are associated with this Purnima.
 There are various other festivals and rituals which are performed on the full moon day of Shravana.

 The festivals observe on this auspicious Purnima are

 - Hayagreeva Jayanthi- the day to worship Hayagriva God

 - Jandhyam Purnima: the day when Upakarma is performed.